Xin-Zhou-smu/PatchNet/deeplearning/README.md

 1.  build dictionary-form dataset from the text-form data

         $ python text2dict.py -text_path  [path of text data] -dict_path [path of the dictionary data want to store]  -print True

-   Examples to generate train.pkl and test.pkl:
+   Examples to generate train.pkl and test.pkl (*.out files are data collected from preprocessing folder)

         $ python text2dict.py -text_path  'train_data.out' -dict_path 'train.pkl'
         $ python text2dict.py -text_path  'test_data.out' -dict_path 'test.pkl'

-2. build vocabulury dicntionary from text-form data
+2. build vocabulary dictionary from text-form data

        $ python generate_dict.py -text_path1 [path of our data1] -text_path2 [path of our data2] -dict_path [path we want to store dict.pkl]
-    Examples to generate dict.pkl:
+    Examples to generate dict.pkl (*.out files are data collected from preprocessing folder):

        $ python generate_dict.py -text_path1 'training_data.out' -text_path2 'test_data.out' -dict_path 'dict.pkl'
     Notes:
-   training_data.out is the "text format" patches as training dataset (used in trainig phase).

-   test_data.out is the "text format" patches as test dataset (used in evaluation phase).

-   The reason why we need evaluation data (test_data.out) is that if we only build a dictionary based on training dataset (training_data.out), there may be some words in test_data.out which never appear in training_data.out.
+    training_data.out is the "text format" training dataset and test_data.out is the "text format" testing dataset.
+The reason why we need testing data (test_data.out) to build vovabulury dictionary is that if we only build a dictionary based on training dataset (training_data.out), there may be some words in test_data.out which never appear in training_data.out.
 In this case, the generated "dict.pkl" is not the whole vacabulary.
-Considering it, I put both training data and test data to generate dict.pkl.
-As dict.pkl is consist of only token-id pairs, using test data will not affect the evaluation phase (no test info leak to model).

-   If we don't want use test data in generating dict.pkl, we can change the command into this, to only use training data:
+    If you don't want use test data in generating the vocabulary file dict.pkl, we can change the command into this, to only use training data:

        $ python generate_dict.py -text_path1 'training_data.out' -text_path2 'training_data.out' -dict_path 'dict.pkl'